adriana-mpont/Project-SoftwareD/README.md

 The Mini Bingo Game will be a simple, terminal-based game built in **Python** where players can generate a random and valid bingo card and enjoy a smooth experience that follows understandable bingo rules.
 Our goal is to make it fun and easy for anyone to play.

 ##Organization
-This project was organized by separating
+This project was organized by separating each part (core logic, terminal usage,